Take in a show

 Cardiff has plenty of quality accommodation to suit all budgets, including luxury 5* spa hotels, boutique B&Bs and city-centre self-catering apartments.

-Base yourself in the heart of the city with a stay at the Hilton Cardiff, located directly opposite Cardiff Castle, or opt for stunning waterfront views from voco® St David's Hotel in Cardiff Bay to enjoy sunset drinks on your own private balcony.
+Base yourself in the heart of the city with a stay at the Hilton Cardiff, located directly opposite Cardiff Castle, the Radisson Blu Hotel, one of the tallest buildings in Cardiff and just minutes from Cardiff Central railway station, or opt for stunning waterfront views from voco® St David's Hotel in Cardiff Bay to enjoy sunset drinks on your own private balcony.

 Other hotels to check out: